gextech/mortero/README.md

                         default is ./build
     -o, --show          Sets the limit for displaying files on build, default is 3
-    -y, --only          Use to filter out non-matching sources, e.g. `-ymain` or ` --only app`, etc.
+    -y, --only          Used to filter out non-matching sources, e.g. `-ymain` or `--only app`, etc.

     -e, --ext           Enforce preprocessing through virtual extensions, i.e. `-ecss.less` render .css files with LESS.js